tripl-ai/arc/docs-src/content/tutorial/index.md

 cd arc-starter
 ```

 To start `arc-juptyer` run the following command.
-The only option that needs to be configured is the `-Xmx4096m` to set the memory availble to Spark.
+The only option that needs to be configured is the `-Xmx4096m` to set the memory available to Spark.
 This value needs to be less than or equal to the amount of memory allocated to Docker.

 ```bash
 docker run \